learn-co-curriculum/pc-ios-day02-essentials/README.md

 In this case, "say_hey" is the name of the function, "name" is a parameter of type *String*, and the function will return a String.

+**Parameters**
+- Functions are not requireed to use parameters.
+- Functions still require a ```()``` whether there are paramters or not.
+- Parameters are also called *arguments*.
+A parameter is information that a method uses in
-+Functions can have multiple parameters
+- Functions can have multiple parameters

 ```swift
 func deliver(contents:String, recipient:String){